matthewstevenson88/s2a-core/docs/HOWTO.md

 ## How to update the UPB dependency ?

-To update the UPB dependency to a specific commit hash X, you need to update the WORKSPACE file and the git submodule.To do the latter, run the following :
+To update the UPB dependency to a specific commit hash X, you need to update the WORKSPACE file and the git submodule.
+To do the latter, run the following:

 ```
 cd third_party/upb